 What you need for the Research Part examinations

-The prerequisites for each of the research part modules are stated in the respective module description that you can find at the bottom of this page, along with more detailed guidelines for each module.
+The prerequisites for each of the research part modules are stated in the respective module descriptions at the bottom of this page, along with more detailed guidelines for each module.

 For each of the preparation modules, the Literature Seminar and Project Work, you will need to request a corresponding form at the examination office.
 Please make sure you receive this form before your seminar presentation for each module, as the form must be filled out and signed by your supervisors after completion of the module examination.
 Please hand the signed form back to the examination office.